The Augmentation Ladder

 The Chef (Maya Chen)

 Perhaps the most powerful person in the Sprawl who is entirely unaugmented by choice.
-Conquered territories, built an army, maintains power through sheer will and tactical genius.
-A living argument against the Ladder's premise.
+Conquered territories, built an army, maintains power through sheer force of will and the loyalty of people who follow a human, not a machine.
+Her refusal isn't philosophical โ€” it's personal.
+Her existence is a living argument against the Ladder's premise.
+She makes sure people know it.

 The Flatline Purists

-The Substrate Purifiers
+The Substrate Extremists

 The violent opposition.
-Bomb clinics, assassinate researchers, target infrastructure.
+Bomb augmentation clinics, assassinate Helix researchers, target the infrastructure that makes the Ladder possible.
 Leader Ezekiel Thorne considers every rung a step toward the death of authentic humanity.
+The clinics they destroy are usually the ethical ones โ€” the corporate assembly lines keep tighter security.
+Kira Vasquez has rebuilt her clinic twice.

 Helix Biotech